ENJOY COMPLIMENTARY STANDARD SHIPPING WITH YOUR NEXT CARTIER ORDER. PLEASE NOTE OUR SHIPPING INFORMATION

 CARTIER AND RUSSIA

-The discovery of Russia around 1900 was an important phase in Cartier's stylistic odyssey; better still, an encounter.
+The exploration of Russian influences around 1900 was an important phase in Cartier's stylistic odyssey; better still, an encounter.
 This tiara is a contemporary version of the Kokochnik, a traditional Russian head ornament.

 CARTIER AND THE RUSSIAN INFLUENCE

 After visiting in 1911, Jacques Cartier brought back new savoir-faire from India, the grandeur of regal ceremonies and a taste for engraved stones.
 Sapphires, rubies and emeralds sculpted in the shape of leaves, buds and berries: Tutti Frutti, created in the 1920s, is emblematic of Cartier.
 A style whose vitality is reflected today in multiple explorations on the play of volume, color and form.

 As an early and dedicated collector of Islamic art, it was through these influences Louis Cartier opened a door to abstraction.
 Pure lines, geometric markings, this inspiring encounter opens the way to modernity.
 Cartier invented a new stylistic vocabulary that now impacts all contemporary creations as demonstrated by this tiara from 1923.